ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/document-extensions/revisions/client-api/overview.dotnet.markdown

 {NOTE: }

-The Revisions client API includes a set of session methods and store operations that you can use to [configure](../../../document-extensions/revisions/overview#revisions-configuration), manage and use document revisions.
+* The Revisions client API includes a set of session methods and store operations that you can use to [configure](../../../document-extensions/revisions/overview#revisions-configuration), manage and use document revisions.
+* Learn about revisions here: [Docuument Revisions Overview](../../../document-extensions/revisions/overview)

 * In this page:
   * [Revisions Store Operations](../../../document-extensions/revisions/client-api/overview#revisions-store-operations)